jayphd/jayphd.github.io/index.md

 <p> Hi, I am a postdoctoral research associate in <a href="https://efmlab.nd.edu/">Environmetal Fluid Mechanics Laboratory</a>
 at the University of Notre Dame.
+I am working on the <a href="https://efmlab.nd.edu/research/miso-bob/"> MISO-BOB project</a> investigating interactions between monsoonal storms and ocean thermodynamics. </p>

-I study mesoscale weather phenomena, viz., cyclonic storms, mountain-valley/land-sea breezes, marine boundary layer, thunderstorms using observations and numerical modeling.
-At University of Notre Dame, I am working on the <a href="https://efmlab.nd.edu/research/miso-bob/"> MISO-BOB project</a> investigating interactions between monsoonal storms and ocean thermodynamics. </p>
+I primarily study mesoscale weather phenomena, viz., cyclonic storms, mountain-valley/land-sea breezes, marine boundary layer, thunderstorms using observations and numerical modeling.

+<h1> News articles on my research: </h1>
+<a href="https://www.thehindu.com/sci-tech/science/what-caused-the-dec-1-2015-chennai-downpour/article24122666.ece"> What caused the Dec.
+1, 2015 Chennai downpour? </a>, The Hindu (10 June 2018) <br>

+<a href="https://researchmatters.in/news/look-back-december-2015-floods-chennai-%E2%80%93-what-role-did-eastern-ghats-play"> A look back into the December 2015 floods of Chennai </a>, Research Matters (30 May 2018)

 <h1>Previous positions</h1>
 <p> Postdoctoral research fellow (Feb.
 2020 - Mar.
 2021) <br> <a href="https://ncas.ac.uk/"> National Centre for Atmospheric Science</a>, <br>
  University of Leeds, UK <br>
  Here I studied the orographic influence of the Western Ghats on rainfall over the west coast of India [ <a  href="https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/qj.4367/"> 1</a>]. <br>

-<h1> News articles on my research: </h1>
-<a href="https://www.thehindu.com/sci-tech/science/what-caused-the-dec-1-2015-chennai-downpour/article24122666.ece"> What caused the Dec.
-1, 2015 Chennai downpour? </a>, The Hindu (10 June 2018) <br>

-<a href="https://researchmatters.in/news/look-back-december-2015-floods-chennai-%E2%80%93-what-role-did-eastern-ghats-play"> A look back into the December 2015 floods of Chennai </a>, Research Matters (30 May 2018)

 <h1>Education</h1>
 PhD (2020), Indian Institute of Science, Bengaluru, India <br>